mdfarragher/GLC0920/AutoML/HeartDiseasePrediction/README.md

 // the rest of the code goes here....
 ```

-This code calls **Transform** to set up a diagnosis for every patient in the set, and **Evaluate** to compare these predictions to the ground truth and automatically calculate all evaluation metrics:
+This code grabs the best performing model in **BestRun.Model** and calls **Transform** to set up a diagnosis for every patient in the set, and **Evaluate** to compare these predictions to the ground truth and automatically calculate all evaluation metrics:

 * **Accuracy**: this is the number of correct predictions divided by the total number of predictions.
 * **AreaUnderRocCurve**: a metric that indicates how accurate the model is: 0 = the model is wrong all the time, 0.5 = the model produces random output, 1 = the model is correct all the time.
 An AUC of 0.8 or higher is considered good.